The history of medicinal mushrooms

 What are medicinal mushrooms?

-Essentially, medicinal mushrooms are exactly what they sound like—mushrooms with medicinal properties.
-Out of the thousands of species of mushrooms humans have identified, only a select portion contain the right combination of chemical compounds and nutrients to be considered medicinal.
+Essentially, medicinal mushrooms are exactly what they sound like — mushrooms with health-supporting properties.
+While thousands of mushroom species have been identified, only a select few contain the right mix of nutrients and compounds to be considered truly medicinal.